DavidMorgan92/wanderlust/TESTING.md

 </details>

-The number of rooms is not correctly loaded based on the number of guests stated in the search form.
+Defect: The number of rooms is not correctly loaded based on the number of guests stated in the search form.

-The number of nights and the leaving date of the holiday is not correctly loaded.
+Defect: The number of nights and the leaving date of the holiday is not correctly loaded.

 This functionality has not been implemented yet due to time constraints.